 The Audit Commission decided that progress on improving the Benefits Service was too slow and the service was inspected during the year.
-The inspection report will not be released until after the election, but the CAA report issued during 2009/10 described the service as poor.
-Once the final report has been issued an action plan will be agreed with the inspectors.
+The inspection report was not released until after the election, but the CAA report issued during 2009/10 described the service as poor.
+An action plan has now been provided to the inspectors and positive comments have been received on the action plan from the Department for Work and Pensions.